Lubbockichthys myersi

-Lubbockichthys myersi, the dottyback, is a species of fish in the family Pseudochromidae.
+Lubbockichthys myersi, the Guam Pencil Dottyback, is a species of fish in the family Pseudochromidae.

 Description

 Lubbockichthys myersi is a small-sized fish which grows up to 3.9 cm.

 Distribution and habitat

 Lubbockichthys myersi has only been found in Guam.

 Etymology

 The dottyback was named in honor of Robert F. Myers, a coral-reef biologist and underwater photographer, who collected the type specimen.